christopherkobayashi/scanbd/doc/README.txt

 running make again.
 Edit the file as appropriate to set your preferences.
 It is still possible to set variables on the make command line (e.g.
 USE_SCANBUTTOND=yes gmake -f Makefile.simple
-but setting yorpreferences in Makefile.conf is much easier.
+but setting your preferences in Makefile.conf is much easier.

 scanbd now uses libudev by default instead of HAL.
 We recommend setting
 USE_LIBUDEV =
 in Makefile.conf to disable udev.

-If you want to use the the scanbuttond backends enable
+If you want to use the scanbuttond backends enabled

 USE_SCANBUTTOND=yes